-Defective items uncovered during an inspection are often surprising to honest sellers.
+Property defects uncovered during an inspection are often surprising to honest sellers.
 In addition, it should be noted that the seller is not always required to repair everything or anything described in the report.

 No home is perfect!
 Keep things in perspective.
 Furthermore, do not kill your deal over things that do not matter.
 Moreover, don’t expect a seller to repair deferred maintenance, faults already listed on the seller’s disclosure, or nit-picky items.